sotrh/span-lexer/README.md

 # Span Lexer

-A lexer that returns Tokens with the span information of the original text. **Note: this is just an example.
+A lexer that returns Tokens with the span information of the original text.
+The lexer does not modify the text it lexes, nore does it allocate. **Note: this is just an example.
 This project is a proof of concept and not designed to be used.** That being said, the code is MIT/APACHE at the users discretion.

 The implementation here leverages the `CharIndices` trait on `&str` to compute the start and end of a span.
 This example has been built to support most UTF-8 characters including multi byte characters such as 🚀.
 The core of the code is the `Span` struct found in `src/span.rs`.